wandb/weave/docs/docs/tutorial-tracing_2.md

             {
                 "role": "system",
                 "content": """Extract any dinorsaur `name`, their `common_name`, \
-  names and whether its `diet` is a herbivore or carnivore, in JSON format."""
+  and whether its `diet` is a herbivore or carnivore, in JSON format."""
             },
             {
                 "role": "user",